 Use case description

 A beamforming is a technique of multiple antennas for steering a beam of an antenna array only to a corresponding STA.
 The channel state information (CSI) feedback should be preceded for a beamforming transmission.
 In order to reduce CSI feedback overhead, numerous CSI compression techniques have been developled so far.
-This can be can be categorized into two groups: one is based on the vector quantization using codebook (CB) and the other is using Givens rotation (GV).
+This can be categorized into two groups: one is based on the vector quantization using the codebook (CB) and the other is using the Givens rotation (GV).

 The CB-based compression can reduce the feedback overhead significantly by feeding back an index of the predefined codebook, which has been used in 3GPP LTE systems.
-However, the selected codebook is not necessarily the optimal beamforming feedback matrix due to the limited cardinality of the codebook, showing PER performance compared with the GV-based compression.
+However, the selected codebook is not necessarily the optimal beamforming feedback matrix due to the limited cardinality of the codebook, showing poor PER performance compared with the GV-based compression.
 On the other hand, the GV-based compression has been adopted in WLAN systems such as 802.11n/ac/ax/be [1], [2].
 The beamforming feedback matrix, which is a unitary matrix, is compressed by a series of GV matrices and each of the GV matrices is exprssed in the angular form.
 However, GV-based compression is known to incur huge feedback overhead, especially for the systems using a large bandwidth and/or a large number of antennas.
 This problem was addressed by the IEEE 802.11 standardization and a new designs for CSI compression may be needed to support higher number of spatial streams (e.g., 16 spatial streams) MIMO and/or wider bandwidth (e.g., 640 MHz).

 The dual CSI compression combines CB and GV to maximize the advantages of both techniques.
 The basic idea is to decompose a large size CSI into a subband CSI and a subcarrier CSI, giving lower feedback rate for the slow-varying subband CSI using the CB while allocating higher feeback rate for the frequency-selective subcarrier CSI using the GV.
 Without loss of generality, a unitary matrix V can be expressed as the multiplication of two unitary matrices, i.e., V = V1 V2.
 Using this fact, a unitary matrix V is decomposed by multiplication of two unitary matrices, i.e., V1 and V2 as shown in Fig.1.
 Here, V1 consists of K eigenvectors corresponding to the K largest eigenvalues which maximizes the channel capacity averaged over one subband.
 Since only K eigenvectors are chosen from the full dimensional matrix, the dimension reduced V1 can reduce the overall feedback overhead.
 More detail algorithms for the dimension reduction are shown in [3], [4].